Part 8 (Twin Peaks): Filming

 "Part 8" was directed by Lynch, who had also directed the rest of the limited series and six episodes of the original series—the "Pilot", "Episode 2", "Episode 8", "Episode 9", "Episode 14" and "Episode 29".
-The scenes inside the Fireman's house were filmed inside the Tower Theatre in Los Angeles, a location Lynch had used in Mulholland Drive.
+The scenes inside the Fireman's house were filmed inside the Tower Theatre in Los Angeles, a location Lynch had used in Mulholland Drive (2001).
 On set, Lynch showed Joy Nash how to hold the Laura Palmer orb, kissing it and giving it "so much love" before letting it go; he also demonstrated to her how to walk through the theatre, with bouncing steps like a "little cherub."
 The scenes at KPJK were filmed in a specially constructed set in New Mexico.
 Upon visiting the set for the first time, Lynch said that he had envisioned a simple set for one shot, but instead they had built an authentic radio station, which he joked could be on the air by the following week.

 Music

 Almost every episode of the 2017 Twin Peaks series features a live performance by a band at the Roadhouse.
-In this episode, American rock band Nine Inch Nails performed "She's Gone Away".
-Nine Inch Nails frontman Trent Reznor collaborated with Lynch on the soundtrack for Lost Highway, and Lynch directed the video for the Nine Inch Nails song "Came Back Haunted".
+In this episode, American rock band Nine Inch Nails performed "She's Gone Away" (2016).
+Nine Inch Nails frontman Trent Reznor collaborated with Lynch on the soundtrack for Lost Highway (1997), and Lynch directed the video for the Nine Inch Nails song "Came Back Haunted".
+Reznor and Atticus Ross originally submitted a different track for the episode, but Lynch rejected it and requested they create "something that feels menacing and unpleasant".
+The original track later became "This Isn't The Place", featured on the Nine Inch Nails EP Add Violence.

 Uniquely, the performance takes place during the episode, preceding the New Mexico scenes, rather than at its end.
-During the scene in which Monroe shoots Cooper's doppelgänger, a severely slowed-down recording of Ludwig van Beethoven's Moonlight Sonata is used.
-The atomic bomb sequence is underscored by Krzysztof Penderecki's Threnody to the Victims of Hiroshima.
-Two original recordings were used in the course of the episode, during the scenes in the structure over the purple sea: "Slow '30s Room", a remixed excerpt of the seventh movement in Lynch and Dean Hurley's 2007 album The Air Is on Fire, and "The Fireman" by Angelo Badalamenti; both were eventually released on the September 2017 soundtrack album Twin Peaks: Limited Event Series Original Soundtrack.
+During the scene in which Monroe shoots Cooper's doppelgänger, a severely slowed-down recording of Ludwig van Beethoven's Moonlight Sonata plays.
+The atomic bomb sequence is underscored by Krzysztof Penderecki's Threnody to the Victims of Hiroshima (1961).
+Two original recordings are used in the episode, during the scenes in the structure over the purple sea: "Slow '30s Room", a remixed excerpt of the seventh movement in Lynch and Dean Hurley's 2007 album The Air Is on Fire, and "The Fireman" by Angelo Badalamenti; both were released on the 2017 album Twin Peaks: Limited Event Series Original Soundtrack.
 The Platters' "My Prayer" is used in the final scene.
 Coincidentally, one of the group's founding members is a singer named David Lynch.